Kladky/Scopes/examples.md

 # LIFE

-You can be quiet and reclusive when it comes to expressing feelings, SIGN.
+You can be quiet and reclusive when it comes to expressing feelings.
 Today may be the exception.
 The aspects can bring real strength to your communication abilities.
 You'd be wise to seize the opportunity.
 Take steps to express your feelings by initiating conversations.
 Words will come much more easily than usual.
 If there are problems to handle, you will likely find resolutions.

 When it comes to issues of love and romance, you're likely to be in a tough situation, SIGN.
 The problem is that it may seem like there's an element of detachment developing.
 Your partner may be moving away from you instead of toward you.
 Either that, or you feel that he or she simply isn't relating to you as intimately as you'd like.